 Shopper activity is accelerating as businesses reopen and the labor market recovers.
 Many consumers are excited to visit brick-and-mortar stores, however, more than two-thirds of retailers said the pandemic caused increased security risks for their organization, according to a survey from the National Retail Federation.

-Retailers must anticipate that with the resurgence of consumer activity comes an increase in threats and plan accordingly.
+Retailers must anticipate that with the resurgence of consumer, activity comes an increase in threats and plan accordingly.
 Here's a checklist of recommendations to enhance your retail security to help protect your customers and business.

 1. Prioritize protective health strategies along with security by implementing retail store security systems that do both.

 Start with access control.
-Access control systems can not only help streamline operations, but can also help retail businesses manage the amount of people in a space.
+Access control systems can not only help streamline operations but can also help retail businesses manage the number of people in a space.
 They can limit the spread of germs, stop intruders, and uphold a positive workplace experience—simultaneously.
 Use solutions with mobile identification to reduce physical contact.
 Today’s touchless access systems also have facial recognition capabilities in place of swipe cards or tags.

 Access technologies enable you to secure your facility in seconds against intruders whether you’re onsite or offsite, working remotely, or following a hybrid structure.
 A fully integrated access control system provides insights to businesses that can be turned into action, which really adds value to a retail store security system.

 2. Reduce shoplifting and internal theft with an anti-theft retail security system.

 Retailers in the NRF survey said that their biggest security threats were workplace violence and organized retail crime (ORC).
 They noted that ORC gangs were more violent and aggressive than before due to COVID-19, changes in policing, and the growth of online marketplaces.
 They commonly stole “lower-impact” items and essentials, from laundry detergent to allergy medicine.